yaohuang2005/TLVServer/README.md

 1. The TLVServer diagram is:

     main -> server_tcpsrv -> threadpool -> threadworker -> task_tcpreadmsg

-            server_tcpsrv -> heartbeatSenderThread (sends heart beat to all client fd) (to make long-lived connection alive) like a tcp/ip stack implementation, the task_tcpreadmsg readVariableRec() method works as an input function to read and parse incoming byte stream from tcp level to get type, length, data of records
+            server_tcpsrv -> heartbeatSenderThread (sends heart beat to all client fd) (to make long-lived connection alive)
+ Like a tcp/ip stack implementation, the task_tcpreadmsg readVariableRec() method works as an input function to read and parse incoming byte stream from tcp level to get type, length, data of records

 2. Library dependency Linux: